About Us

 Executive Officer, U.S. Navy Medicine Readiness and Training Command, Rota

-CAPT Malloy's personal decorations and awards include the Navy and Marine Corps Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (six awards), the Navy and Marine Corps Achievement Medal (two awards), SWMDO designation, and multiple unit, campaign, and service awards.
+His personal achievements include the Navy and Marine Corps Meritorious Service Medal (four awards), Navy and Marine Corps Commendation Medal (two awards), Navy and Marine Corps Achievement Medal (three awards), various unit and campaign awards, and he is a qualified Surface Warfare Medical Department Officer.

 Frank D. Garza